abhinavg97/ABSA_GNN/README.md

 *   Dependency parsing is used to capture syntactical structure.
 *   Graph Convolutional Network is used to capture dependencies of aspect and opinions.
 *   Stratified split is used to ensure even distribution of aspect classes among train, validation and test data
+*   For predicting the aspect terms, MultilabelClassification from the simpletransformers library is used as the baseline.

 ## Backlog:

 1. Update Adjacency matrix at each iteration
+2. Correct metrics calculation

 ## Folder Structure